 Sanitation: Keep the crops’ close surroundings and environmental conditions neat by removing weeds and plant debris as much as possible.

 Chemical controls can be used to suppress mealybug vectors.
 High populations of mealybugs are correlated with high infection rates.

-The following are a few generic names of products found throughout large parts of the world and are frequently used against mealybugs: Imidacloprid, thiamethoxam, acetamiprid, thiachloprid, sulfoxaflor, Dichlorvos, Spirotetramat, Buprofezine, Chlorpyrifos, and Synthetic Terepenes extract of Chenopodium.
+The following are generic names of products used in one or more parts of the world: imidacloprid, thiamethoxam, acetamiprid, thiachloprid, sulfoxaflor, dichlorvos, spirotetramat, buprofezine, chlorpyrifos, and synthetic terepenes extract of chenopodium.